-As you suffer from glaucoma / Ocular Hypertension, or have had an Ocular Hypertensive response to a previous Ozurdex Implant, you have been enlisted for Intravitreal Ranibizumab (Lucentis) injections.
-Please continue to take your prescribed glaucoma eye drops whilst having these injections.
+If you suffer from Glaucoma / Ocular Hypertension or have had an ocular hypertensive response to a previous Ozurdex Implant, and have been enlisted for Intravitreal Ranibizumab (Ongavia) injections, please continue to take your prescribed glaucoma eye drops whilst having these injections.

-Ranibizumab (Lucentis) is one of a group of drugs called anti-VEGF, which are injected into the jelly (vitreous) of the eye.
+Ranibizumab (Ongavia) is one of a group of drugs called anti-VEGF, which are injected into the jelly (vitreous) of the eye.
 The injections work by penetrating into the nerve layer at the back of the eye (the retina).
 The macula is the most important part of the retina and is responsible for your central vision.